 What is EMDR?

-Our Brains and Trauma
+Our Brains and Distressing Events

 Our brains respond to stressful situations with flight, fight, or freeze.
 Many times our brains can process a difficult experience and we can move past it.
 But if our brain gets stuck, every time the distressing memory is triggered, our brain goes back into that flight, fight or freeze mode.